webboty/Dexter-Wiki/Dexter-ModBus.md

 ## Job Engine Support

-To access the new module from DDE jobs, we need to update the core files [SSHing into Dexter](Dexter-Networking#shell-access-via-ssh) and then:
+To access the new module from DDE jobs, until support is built in, we need to update the core files [SSHing into Dexter](Dexter-Networking#shell-access-via-ssh) and then:
 ````
 cd /root/Documents/dde
 nano core/index.js
 ````
 Scroll down to the `global.` section near the end and add the line:<br>
 `var ModbusRTU = require("modbus-serial")`